gelform/scheduled-tweets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Schedule tweets to tweet to your twitter account.
+Schedule tweets to tweet to your Twitter account.
 Add tweets to a calendar.
 Plan a Twitter campaign.

 == Description ==

 Schedule tweets to tweet to your twitter account.
 Add tweets to a calendar.
 Plan a Twitter campaign.
+Host your own Buffer or Social Pilot.

 == Installation ==